 Read the reviews first on artssf.com.
 Reports are compiled by veteran Bay Area critics Paul Hertelendy, D. Rane Danubian, Carol Benet, V.I.
 Hambleton, J. Charles, Georgia Rowe, Alix Schwartz, Karl Toepfer et al in a vast (?) staff of good (very good!) collaborators.
 Then there's our secret-weapon time machine: roving critic Steven Emanuel, who scouts theater, thespians, books and other themes in varied bailiwicks, anticipating hits that may land in Northern California before long.

-The 15th season had featured nearly 100 reviews in toto from the above contributors---93, to be exact.
+The 17th season had featured more than 100 reviews in toto from the above contributors---113, to be exact.
 The Greater S.F.
 Bay Area remains a bellwether in new works and modern approaches, as stimulating as ever, fed by an audience thirsty for the fresh, novel and profound.
 Most reviews appear within 24 hours after a performance..

 -- (THEATER) Workshop environment, but high drama: SFPlayhouse in Rossi play.